AWS Distro for OpenTelemetry

 Requirements

-Python 3.6 or later is required to run an application using OpenTelemetry.
+Python versions 3.8 to 3.11 are required to run an application using OpenTelemetry.

 Note: You’ll also need to have the ADOT Collector running to export traces and metrics.